 Online courses are accepted if they are taken for credit with a grade and show as completed on an official transcript.
 Courses taken at vocational and proprietary schools will not be accepted.
 AP courses must appear on an official college transcript.

-Statistics, physics, genetics, microbiology, anatomy, and physiology are recommended to have been taken within the last five years.
-All other prerequisite courses are recommended to have been taken within ten years.
+Required prerequisites are recommended to have been taken within the last five years.
 A recent demonstration of an ability to handle an upper-division biomedical science curriculum is strongly encouraged.

 Candidates may apply before completing all required courses and can be admitted under provisional admission.
 If provisionally admitted, final transcripts must be received by the posted date for the entry period of the year you matriculate.
 Conditional admission may be granted for the following in-progress prerequisites: biochemistry, biology lab, cell biology, chemistry lab, genetics, physics, statistics, and systems physiology.